-A variety of simple vehicles can be statically unstable yet dynamically stable, for example a skateboard plus rigidly attached rider, a tricycle with raked steering axis, or a bicycle/motorcycle.
+A variety of vehicles can be statically unstable yet dynamically stable, for example a skateboard with a rigidly attached rider, a tricycle with raked steering axis, or a bicycle/motorcycle.
 Of these the bicycle is the most interesting, yet the hardest to analyse correctly.
-As a result the literature contains a great many flawed equations, and widespread qualitative explanations of uncontrolled self-stability are inconsistent with careful analyses.
+As a result the literature contains a great many flawed equations, and widespread qualitative explanations of uncontrolled self-stability which are inconsistent with careful analyses.

-It is the purpose of this paper to present exhaustively confirmed linearized equations of motion suitable for research or application.
-A second aim is to present a high-precision benchmark for the linearized governing equations for a single clearly defined bicycle travelling at a range of speeds.
-Alternative equation formulations, or even non-linear simulation of a small perturbation, can therefore be checked with confidence.
+It is the purpose of this paper to present a highprecision benchmark for the linearized equations of motion for a clearly defined bicycle travelling at a range of speeds.
+Alternative formulations, or even non-linear simulation of a small perturbation, can therefore be checked with confidence.
+A second aim is to present exhaustively confirmed linearized equations of motion suitable for research and application.

-The study of bicycle and motorcycle dynamics has attracted attention from mechanical engineers such as Rankine [14], Sommerfeld and Klein [10], Timoshenko [24], Den Hartog [3], Neĭmark and Fufaev [12], Kane [9] and many others also out of the engineering discipline.
+The study of bicycle and motorcycle dynamics has attracted attention from mechanical engineers such as [Rankine, 1869; Klein and Sommerfeld, 1910; Timoshenko and Young, 1948; Den Hartog, 1948; Neĭmark and Fufaev, 1972; Kane, 1975] and many others, also outside the engineering discipline.
 Investigations have ranged from purely ad hoc analyses to full non-linear computer simulations.